common name: a coconut mite

 Figure 8.
 Coconut palms, Cocos nucifera L. of the ‘Jamaica Tall' variety at Tres Hermanos Beach, near Añasco, Puerto Rico.
 The coconuts are periodically pruned from palms at this resort area.
 Photograph by F. W. Howard, University of Florida.

 Acaricides have been tested for control of the coconut mite, and some have been shown to kill the mites.
-However, most chemicals applied topically had to be repeated often and indefinitely to maintain control.
+However, most chemicals applied topically had to be applied frequently and indefinitely to maintain control.
 Systemic acaricides might persist longer in the plant, but such chemicals could result in residues in the fruits, and coconuts are harvested throughout the year.
 Chemical control is perhaps the least viable option for control of coconut mite.

 - Fernando LCP, Moraes GJ.
 Wickramananda IR.
 2002.
 Proceedings of the International Workshop on Coconut Mite (Aceria guerreronis), Sri Lanka, 6-8 January, 2000.
 Coconut Research Institute, Sri Lanka.
 117 pp.